noooop/Reading_List/awesome_retrieval.md

       - It takes the query and document as input: [CLS] q [SEP] d, and directly predicts their relevance score by the [CLS] output state:
       - srerank = W h[CLS]
       - The model is fine-tuned by InfoNCE in one step6 based on our text encoder
+  - reversed NTK
+    - We utilize the reversed NTK scaling in contrastive pre-training to reduce required text length
+    - With revNTK, models exhibit slightly lower performance on 1k context but achieve more stable 8k performance across different training steps.
   - 论文没有提 Hard Example Mining，不知道是想表达 no bells and whistles，[Stella_v5](https://github.com/DunZhang/Stella/blob/main/news_and_todo.md)系列在这个基础上微调效果就好一些。
   - [gte-Qwen2-7B-instruct](https://huggingface.co/Alibaba-NLP/gte-Qwen2-7B-instruct) [gte-Qwen1.5-7B-instruct](https://huggingface.co/Alibaba-NLP/gte-Qwen1.5-7B-instruct)
     - gte-Qwen2-7B-instruct is the latest model in the gte (General Text Embedding) model family that ranks No.1 in both English and Chinese evaluations on the Massive Text Embedding Benchmark MTEB benchmark (as of June 16, 2024).